Fourth and final in the series Unlocking Plant Root Potential: A Conversation with Dr. James White

 is a high quality fine crystalline product, it’s an excellent source of boron for suspension fertilizers and for manufacturing ammoniated or granulated fertilizers and micronutrient mixes.

-and I’ll be in touch!
+and we’ll be in touch!